 Other variables that can influence the price of a no medical disability insurance policy are the riders on the plan.
 No medical disability insurance riders can include a cost-of-living rider, which allows an insured’s disability benefit to keep in line with the cost of living, or a return-of-premium rider which provides for a partial or full return of premium if the insured does not make a claim.

 Disability insurance is often overlooked, which in itself makes no sense when you consider that the likelihood of becoming disabled is much higher than the likelihood of passing away during a given period of time.

 One of the reasons many consumers (and sadly brokers) ignore disability insurance is it can be complex.
 The definitions and provisions of the policy can be different from company to company, so it’s crucial that you work with a broker who understands how disability insurance works, as well as a broker who has experience working in the hard to insure market.
+Equally, if you’re new to being a broker or starting your own brokerage, as well as working with Leverate become an Introducing broker to ensure your professionalism is high, make sure that you understand disability insurance, as this is a market that needs attention.
 Each insurance company underwrites risk differently and this is especially true with disability insurance policies.
 Some companies may have a poor claim response when underwriting diabetics, while other companies may have a more favorable response.

 Each situation is unique and requires a personalized approach.
 High-risk applicants may want to have their broker submit a cover letter with their application explaining their individual medical circumstances.
 Doing this helps the broker paint picture for the underwriter and personalizes the application during the underwriting process.